myrestop/myflow-plugin-guide/general-plugin-guide/general_guide.md

 Learn [the request parameter common fields](appendix/json_rpc.md#the-request-parameter-common-fields), you can also read it later.

-In `qlexpress` plugin, all of these fields are variables, otherwise as a json parameter.
+In `qlexpress` plugin, all of these fields are variables, otherwise as a json string.

 ## Writing Functions